akeow/VITAL/README.md

     ```

 This command will install the package and its dependencies, allowing you to make changes to the code and have them reflected immediately.

+4. Once the environment creation process is complete, activate the environment using the following command:
+    ```
+    conda activate VITAL_env
+    ```

+This command will activate the newly created environment named `VITAL_env`.
+You should see the environment name in your terminal prompt.

+5. You have successfully set up the Python environment using Conda!
+Now you can run the tutorial within this environment.

 ## Additional Notes
 - If you need to deactivate the environment, you can use the following command: